 The world of retail has changed.

 The global pandemic has thrown everybody’s shopping habits into disarray.
 Stores have been forced to up their online game or be left behind.
-Furthermore, it seems increasingly likely that things won’t go back to exactly how they were – even “post pandemic.”
+Furthermore, it seems increasingly likely that things won’t go back to exactly how they were – even “post-pandemic.”

 Several surveys seem to suggest that consumers intend to continue doing much of their shopping online.
-However, on the flipside, footage of post-lockdown queues at “bricks and mortar” stores prove that there’s still a considerable craving for the in-store shopping experience.
+However, on the flipside, footage of post-lockdown queues at “bricks and mortar” stores proves that there’s still a considerable craving for the in-store shopping experience.

 Ensure you Provide a Consistent Experience

 There’s one thing you absolutely must get right: consistency.
 This applies to everything from your product range to your branding.

 Every time a customer wants to buy something, they have a choice: They can venture to the shops or open their web browser.
 If you want to please your customers, you need to offer the same, fluid experience, regardless of the choice they make.